 Thursday, 6 September 2018

-Arncliffe railway station is on the Illawarra railway line, in the southern suburb of Arncliffe.
+Arncliffe railway station is on the T4 Eastern Suburbs & Illawarra Line, in the southern suburb of Arncliffe.
 This view is from Platform 1 and 2 towards the ticket office and entrances.
 In 2016, a shelter was installed along Platform 2, along with new stairs, lifts from the street to the concourse and down to the platforms, ticket scanners, benches, bins and signs.
 The signage across the Sydney Trains network has been upgraded to an orange colour scheme with a big "T" for Trains at entrances.
 You can see what it looked like in the past here.

 Wednesday, 5 September 2018